NBISweden/sysdev-onboarding/README.md

 ### `❯ npm run extract`

 Reads the contents of `src/*.html` and transforms all the RDFa content to JSON-LD.
 Writes the result to `src/index.json`.

+### `❯ npm run autolink`

+Reads the contents of `src/*.html`, and for each node with the `autolink` attribute, searches for any other HTML pages with `prefLabel`, `altLabel`, or `hiddenLabel` terms that match the plain text in that node.
+If we find matches, swap out the plain text term for a link to the referenced HTML page.
+Rebuilds the `src/index.json` afterwards to capture the newly formed relationships.